-When it comes to “killing two birds with one stone” with cosmetic dentistry, porcelain veneers in Reston are a fantastic option.
+When it comes to “killing two birds with one stone” with cosmetic dentistry, porcelain veneers are a fantastic option.
 With just one procedure, they allow us to hide multiple smile flaws and give you a whole new appearance.
-On this page, you’ll find answers to several FAQ’s to help you learn more about this cosmetic dental option.
-But if you have any questions that aren’t answered here or would like to know more about how porcelain veneers can benefit you, you can contact us at any time!
+On this page, you’ll find answers to several veneer FAQs to help you learn more about this cosmetic dental option in our Reston, VA office.
+But if you have any questions that aren’t answered here or would like to know more about how porcelain veneers can benefit you, you can contact our dentist office at any time!

 Am I a Good Candidate For Porcelain Veneers?

 As a cosmetic dentist in Reston with your best interest at heart, Dr. Myles will always recommend treatment that benefits the appearance of your smile, while making sure you’re in great oral health as well.

 To ensure that porcelain veneers are successful for you, he’ll start by checking that you don’t have untreated cavities beforehand.
 If you clench and grind, he may recommend a nightguard to protect your new veneers from chipping or cracking.
 Additionally, there are certain bite alignment issues that could impact the longevity of a veneer, which will be addressed during a consultation.

 What’s the Difference Between a Porcelain Veneer and a Dental Crown?

 A dental crown sometimes called a “cap,” is a dental restoration that completely covers an entire tooth.
 A porcelain veneer is a strong, thin shell that’s only adhered to the front of a tooth.
 Dental crowns are best suited for patients with weakened or fractured teeth.
 Tooth crowns support the bite while improving the look of the treated tooth.
 Porcelain veneers add structure to the front of the tooth but are not used for extensive restorations.